andgordio/mockupless/docs/Courses/InteractionBasics/Events/other.md

 # Other events

-Click is probably the most popular interaction, but there are other events too that allow for richer UX.
+Click is probably the most popular interaction, but there are other events too that allow for more advanced.
 Three interactions are explored in this article: focus, hover and key press.

 ## Focus and unfocus